 I have lived in Mexico on and off since 2010.
 Most of that time I’ve just been on a tourist visa because you only have to leave the country every six months to renew it.
 As a travel writer, in normal times that was never an issue.
 My passport has some 40 stamps from five different airports, no sweat.
 I’m looking at getting legal residency next year though because it doesn’t look like “normal times” are going to be here in travel for a while.

 One time when we did a two-year stint here we got temporary residency permits because we had a daughter in school and didn’t want to have to be forced to leave the country on a deadline.
 Plus her school wanted her to be a resident, so it was just easier.
-I detailed that whole process in this Mexican residency post and the steps I outlined are still roughly the same.
-(The costs might vary, but close enough.)
-If we do it all again next year it’ll be at the same Orlando consulate probably unless we head to Miami, so I’ll do an update then on how it went.
+I detailed that whole process in this Mexican residency post and then recently updated it with our new successful application process in 2021.

-Last time I ended up with this identity card that I put a photo of in the post.
+Last time I ended up with this identity card below that I put a photo of in the post.
 Funny enough, that photo got blown up and posted at the Belize land border as an example.
 Every year or so some blogger friend would e-mail me and ask, “Did you know your picture is posted at the Mexico/Belize border?”
 Thankfully it wasn’t a “Wanted” sign at least.
-I’m not sure if it’s still there or not.
+I’m not sure if it’s still there or not since it expired in 2014.
 Ping me if you go through.

 The New Mexican Residency Income Requirement